machwerkphysiks-a11y/MACHWERK/README.md

 MACHWERK is a **formal meta-framework for physics**.

-It defines:
+It does not propose new dynamics.
+It defines the **formal preconditions** under which *any* physical theory can be stated without internal contradiction or category error.

+Formally, MACHWERK specifies:

 - relational state spaces
-- projection operators
+- projection operators into observable domains
-- validity domains
+- domains of validity for physical statements
-- structural boundary conditions
+- structural boundary markers (loss of injectivity)
-- admissibility criteria for physical statements
+- admissibility criteria governed by consistency axioms

-MACHWERK does **not** introduce new particles, forces, fields, constants, or dynamics.
+MACHWERK introduces **no particles, forces, fields, constants, or speculative entities**.

 Instead, it addresses a logically prior question:

 > **Under which formal conditions is a physical statement well-defined at all?**

-Only once these conditions are specified do conventional physical models become interpretable.
+Only once these conditions are fixed does conventional physics (classical, relativistic, quantum, or cosmological) become meaningfully interpretable.

 ---

 ## What MACHWERK Is Not

-MACHWERK is:
+MACHWERK is explicitly:

-- not a competing physical theory
+- **not** a competing physical theory
-- not an interpretation of quantum mechanics
+- **not** an interpretation of quantum mechanics
-- not a numerical simulation framework
+- **not** a numerical simulation framework
-- not speculative or metaphysical philosophy
+- **not** speculative or metaphysical philosophy

 No experimental claims are asserted here.
 No ontological commitments are imposed.